Germany: Private Antitrust Litigation

 With the 9th Amendment of the ARC the German legislator introduced a significant amount of changes to the substantive and procedural rules governing private antitrust litigation in Germany to implement the Damages Directive.
 Unlike in other European jurisdictions, implementation of the Directive did not establish but improved the system of private antitrust enforcement.

-Significant changes to procedural rules were introduced in order to comply with the Directive's provisions on the disclosure of evidence.
+Significant changes to procedural rules were introduced in order to comply with the Directive’s provisions on the disclosure of evidence.
 Before, there were no specific rules on evidence for private antitrust litigation.
-Plaintiffs therefore had to rely on a couple of rarely used provisions which, in theory, allow courts to order defendants or third parties to produce specific documents.4 As the German judicial culture, like in most ‘continental' European countries, is rather opposed to disclosure, these rules have been sparsely used thus far.
+Plaintiffs therefore had to rely on a couple of rarely used provisions which, in theory, allow courts to order defendants or third parties to produce specific documents.4 As the German judicial culture, like in most ‘continental’ European countries, is rather opposed to disclosure, these rules have been sparsely used thus far.
 Implementation of the Directive with respect to disclosure of evidence will bring about fundamental changes, if not a small revolution.
 Regarding disclosure, the German legislator did not merely copy the approach in article 5 of the Damages Directive.
 To the surprise of many, already the first informal draft opted for a substantive claim to have certain documents disclosed.
 This follows a similar approach chosen when implementing the IP Enforcement Directive into German law.
 Apparently, this served as a kind of road map to the disclosure rules in the modified Act on Restraints of Competition.
-As these changes will be of a procedural nature, they will affect litigation that starts after 26 December 2016.
+According to the general opinion and a recent judgment of the regional court in Hannover, the new rules on disclosure of evidence are applicable in litigation that started after 26 December 2016.
+The Higher Regional Court Düsseldorf however recently contested this position and decided that the rules on disclosure are only applicable to infringements that took place since the 9th Amendment came into force.
+We are skeptical if this position will prevail and expect further disputes regarding the applicability of the disclosure rules in the near future.

 To implement the Damages Directive the German legislator also introduced changes of substantive rules.
 That includes rules that presume that cartel infringements result in harm and that an overcharge paid by a direct purchaser has been passed on to indirect purchasers under specific circumstances as well as extensions of limitation periods.
 With respect to substantive issues, private antitrust litigation will however for quite a long time be governed by the rules currently in place.
 As a matter of fact, Germany could serve as an example for the long time span needed to have private damage claim cases decided under new substantive rules.
 This type of litigation being essentially formed by follow-on cases investigated by the authorities for years, the rules applicable during the time of the infringement will for a long time remain those currently in force.